method5/method5/user_guide.md

 There are a few DBA tasks that Method5 cannot fully automate.
 However, Method5 can still assist with these tasks.

 * Upgrading and Patching - These tasks need to be handled by a specialized tool; or they may be too fragile to automate at all.
 Method5 can still help you verify the database state after patches and upgrades.
-* Host and SYSDBA actions - Activities like installing software and starting a database won't work since Method5 only exists inside a database.
+* Host actions - Activities like installing software and starting a database won't work since Method5 only exists inside a database.
 Method5 can still be used to check the status afterwards.
 * Deployments - Developers will want to use their own specialized tools for this.
 But Method5 can help harmonize environments and can compare all objects, in all databases, in a single view.

 At least one DBA on your team should use Method5 if your organization is serious about database automation.